By Richard Kleiner

 However, it’s especially critical for family-owned businesses where the transfer of ownership and management can be complicated by personal family relationships.
 Squabbling, conflict, and brand damage are much more likely to arise in this context if the path forward is unclear.

-It’s best to start family business succession planning as early as possible, even if the owner isn’t considering retirement or leaving the business soon.
+It’s best to start planning to exit a family business as early as possible, even if the owner isn’t considering retirement or leaving the business soon.
 Having a plan in place can provide peace of mind and ensure a smooth transition.
 It also helps to frame the psychological landscape.
 Everyone knows where they stand from the start.
 There’s no guesswork, vying for position, or power struggles.

 Fortunately, building a viable business succession plan is relatively easy.
 Here’s what to do: